Vickers MBT

 The Vickers MBT is a series of main battle tanks (MBTs) developed as a private venture by British company Vickers-Armstrongs for export.
 The design makes use of proven components, such as the L7 gun of the Centurion, the Leyland L60 multi-fuel engine, the transmission and fire control system of the Chieftain.
-Many copied tanks were also built by India under licence as the Vijayanta.
+A variant was built under licence in India as the Vijayanta, and served with the Indian Army.

 Design and development

 The Vickers MBT followed on from a 24-tonne 20-pdr gunned tank design intended for export.
 This would be as well equipped as a Centurion but substantially cheaper and with eight Vickers Vigilant anti-tank missiles it would be as effective.
 However, with the introduction of the 105 mm L7 gun into the British, US and German tank designs, this light tank would have been less powerful while too large for the reconnaissance role, and so a new design was required.
 With armour twice that of the light tank design, it would still be 12 tonnes lighter than Centurion and hence more mobile.
 The design would use the new engine and transmission of the Chieftain tank then being developed.
 The development coincided with an agreement with India in 1961 to produce a tank design and help set up a factory there to produce it.

 The Vickers MBT Mk 1 was designed to be a simple, low-cost, but effective tank.
 The first prototype was completed in 1963.
 In 1964, one of the prototypes was sent to India.

 The Vickers was made of welded rolled homogeneous armour plates.
 It weighed 38,600 kg, carried a 105 mm gun with 44 rounds and had a top speed of 48 km/h.
 70 tanks were sold to Kuwait and many of a modified version were made in India where the tank was called Vijayanta.